alexandralloyd/DJ-program/README.md

 ## About This Repo

 This repo is for the Digital Journeys business team to plan, track, and manage forms related projects.
-Project planning of ongoing forms requests, both digital and paper, is recorded here.
+Project planning of ongoing forms requests, both digital and paper, are recorded here.
 This repo also contains back-ups of individual forms built within the PSA Digital Journey's version of formsflow.ai.

-### Built With

-This project is built on top of [formsflow.ai](https://github.com/AOT-Technologies/forms-flow-ai) which combines Redash, form.io, Camunda, and a custom built Web app to provide a form and workflow management system.
-See the [formsflow.ai](https://github.com/AOT-Technologies/forms-flow-ai) for a deeper dive into the different components of the system.

-* Camunda
-* form.io
-* ReDash
-* Keycloak
-* Openshift
-* Postgresql
-* MongoDB
-* Java
-* Python (flask)
-* React

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started